 The top of the list in the Sebastian River in early summer is tarpon.
-There are tarpon throughout the Sebastian River, but the larger fish seem to frequent the entire north fork and the lower south fork.
-Dawn and dusk will find the tarpon rolling, but the bite can pick up during the day, generally during the major and minor solunar periods.
-Flies, MirrOlure Catch 2000 Jr. plugs, D.O.A. shrimp, TerrorEyz and Yo-Zuri 3D minnows are all good artificials for both snook and tarpon.
+There are tarpon throughout the Sebastian River, but the larger fish seem to frequent the entire north fork and the lower south fork after June 1.
+MirrOlure suspending plugs, D.O.A.
+TerrorEyz jigs, Yo-Zuri 3D minnows and flies are all good artificials for both snook and tarpon.
 Small to medium sized mullet are the best choice for live bait.

 Indian River Lagoon